Skip to content

 Environmental factors

 The layout of the site has been carefully considered so that operational areas are located away from existing residential properties.
 The Environment Agency (EA) permit will require detailed description of all mitigations relating to environmental factors such as noise, odour and pests.
-We have worked with specialist consultants to ensure that risks are adequately identified and effective mitigation measures are put in place for the planning application and the Environment Agency permit application.
+We have many years of experience in operating similar sites in accordance to the highest environmental standards and have also worked with specialist consultants to ensure that risks are adequately identified and effective mitigation measures are put in place for the planning application and the Environment Agency permit application.

 See the following documents in the planning application (click here to view) for more details: